milvus-io/milvus/README.md

 ## Why Milvus

 Milvus is designed to handle vectors, which are numerical representations of unstructured data, together with other scalar data types such as integers, strings, and JSON objects.
 Users can store scalar data with vectors to conduct vector search with metadata filtering.
+Users trust Milvus for:

-* **High Performance and Horizontal Scalability**
+**High Performance at Scale and High Availability**
-  * Milvus’s microservice and distributed architecture decouples compute and storage, allowing it to manage diverse traffic patterns and independently scale components like query nodes and data nodes.
-This flexible setup enables resource allocation tailored to read-heavy or write-heavy workloads, optimizing performance.
-For a detailed performance evaluation, see [VectorDBBench](https://zilliz.com/vector-database-benchmark-tool).

-* **Intuitive API and SDKs**
-  * Milvus implements easy-to-use RESTful and gRPC API for vector search, data query and data management.
-Milvus also provides SDKs for [Python](https://github.com/milvus-io/pymilvus), [Java](https://github.com/milvus-io/milvus-sdk-java), [Go](https://github.com/milvus-io/milvus-sdk-go), [C++](https://github.com/milvus-io/milvus-sdk-cpp), [Node.js](https://github.com/milvus-io/milvus-sdk-node), [Rust](https://github.com/milvus-io/milvus-sdk-rust), and [C#](https://github.com/milvus-io/milvus-sdk-csharp) languages.

-* **High Availability**
-  * Milvus is highly available and fault tolerant through [built-in replication](https://milvus.io/docs/replica.md), [coordinator failover](https://milvus.io/docs/coordinator_ha.md#Coordinator-HA), and a multi-layer architecture with [storage-compute disaggregation](https://milvus.io/docs/data_processing.md#Data-insertion) and reliable [data persistence](https://milvus.io/docs/four_layers.md#Storage) using etcd, log broker, and object storage.
+  * Milvus features a [distributed architecture](https://milvus.io/docs/architecture_overview.md ) that separates [compute](https://milvus.io/docs/data_processing.md#Data-query) and [storage](https://milvus.io/docs/data_processing.md#Data-insertion).
+Milvus can horizontally scale and adapt to diverse traffic patterns, by independent scaling worker nodes for optimized performance in read-heavy or write-heavy workloads.
+The stateless microservices on K8s allow [quick recovery](https://milvus.io/docs/coordinator_ha.md#Coordinator-HA) from failure, ensuring high availability.
+[Replication](https://milvus.io/docs/replica.md) further enhances fault tolerance and throughput by loading data segments on multiple query nodes.
+Milvus also optimizes vector search at high metadata filtering rate.
+See [performance benchmark](https://zilliz.com/vector-database-benchmark-tool).

-* **Various Vector Index Types and Hardware Acceleration**
+**Support for Various Vector Index Types and Hardware Acceleration**
-  * Milvus supports all major vector index types, including IVF, HNSW, FLAT (brute-force), DiskANN, GPU Index and quantization-based variations, optimized for different scenarios.
-Milvus also implements instruction-level acceleration to speed up vector search performance, and supports GPU index such as NVIDIA [CAGRA](https://github.com/rapidsai/raft).
+  * Milvus supports vector index types that are optimized for different scenarios, including HNSW, IVF, FLAT (brute-force), and DiskANN, with [quantization-based](https://milvus.io/docs/index.md?tab=floating#IVFPQ) variations and [mmap](https://milvus.io/docs/mmap.md).
+Additionally, Milvus implements instruction-level acceleration to enhance vector search performance and supports GPU indexing, such as NVIDIA's [CAGRA](https://github.com/rapidsai/raft).

-* **Efficient Metadata Filtering**
-  * Milvus has various optimizations to make vector search efficient when combined with metadata filtering, especially at high filtering rate, where post-filtering doesn't work, [VectorDBBench](https://zilliz.com/vector-database-benchmark-tool) shows the performance.

-* **Sparse Vector for Full Text Search and Hybrid Search**
+**Sparse Vector for Full Text Search and Hybrid Search**
   * In addition to semantic search via dense vector embeddings, Milvus also supports full text search with sparse vector.
 User can also combine dense vector and sparse vector through multi-vector feature and perform hybrid search.
 Milvus supports up to 10 vector fields in a single collection.
 Milvus supports hybrid search on dense and sparse vector columns, or multiple dense vector columns.
 The data from multi-path retrieval can be merge and rerank with Reciprocal Rank Fusion (RRF) and Weighted Scoring.
 For details, refer to [Hybrid Search](https://milvus.io/docs/multi-vector-search.md).

+**Flexible Strategies for Multi-tenancy**
+  * Milvus supports multi-tenancy with flexible strategies to provide a robust solution for organizing data in AI applications, particularly in Retrieval-Augmented Generation (RAG) systems for both enterprise use cases and consumer apps.
+By leveraging database, collection, and partition key structures, Milvus allows businesses to allocate specific resources to each tenant, enabling flexible data isolation, optimized search performance, and scalable access management.
+This approach suits large-scale knowledge bases for enterprises, with strong isolation at the database level, and high user capacity for consumer applications by partitioning data within shared collections.

+**Intuitive API and SDKs**
+  * Milvus implements easy-to-use RESTful and gRPC API for vector search, data query and data management.
+Milvus also provides SDKs for [Python](https://github.com/milvus-io/pymilvus), [Java](https://github.com/milvus-io/milvus-sdk-java), [Go](https://github.com/milvus-io/milvus-sdk-go), [C++](https://github.com/milvus-io/milvus-sdk-cpp), [Node.js](https://github.com/milvus-io/milvus-sdk-node), [Rust](https://github.com/milvus-io/milvus-sdk-rust), and [C#](https://github.com/milvus-io/milvus-sdk-csharp) languages.
+In addition, Milvus also provides bulk insert API for large scale batch [data import](https://milvus.io/docs/import-data.md) and [data backup](https://milvus.io/docs/milvus_backup_overview.md).

+**Rich Ecosystem and Tools**
+  * Milvus integrates with a comprehensive suite of [AI development tools](](https://milvus.io/docs/integrations_overview.md)), such as LangChain, LlamaIndex, Haystack, Ragas, making it an ideal vector store for GenAI applications such as Retrieval-Augmented Generation (RAG).
+Through the [`pymilvus` library](https://milvus.io/docs/embeddings.md), users can easily transform unstructured data into vector embeddings and leverage reranking models for optimized search results.
+The Milvus ecosystem also includes [Attu](https://github.com/zilliztech/attu?tab=readme-ov-file#attu) for GUI-based administration, [Birdwatcher](https://milvus.io/docs/birdwatcher_overview.md) for system debugging, [Prometheus/Grafana](https://milvus.io/docs/monitor_overview.md) for monitoring, [Milvus CDC](https://milvus.io/docs/milvus-cdc-overview.md) for data synchronization, and data connectors for [Spark](https://milvus.io/docs/integrate_with_spark.md#Spark-Milvus-Connector-User-Guide), [Kafka](https://github.com/zilliztech/kafka-connect-milvus?tab=readme-ov-file#kafka-connect-milvus-connector), [Fivetran](https://fivetran.com/docs/destinations/milvus), and [Airbyte](https://milvus.io/docs/integrate_with_airbyte.md) to streamline AI and search pipelines.

-Milvus is trusted by AI developers in startups and enterprises to develop applications such as text and image search, Retrieval-Augmented Generation (RAG), and recommendation systems.
-Milvus powers mission-critical business for many users, including [Salesforce, PayPal, Shopee, Airbnb, eBay, NVIDIA, IBM, AT&T, LINE, and ROBLOX](https://milvus.io/use-cases).
+Milvus is trusted by AI developers to build applications such as text and image search, Retrieval-Augmented Generation (RAG), and recommendation systems.
+Milvus powers [many mission-critical business]((https://milvus.io/use-cases)) for startups and enterprises.

 ## Demos and Tutorials
 Here is a selection of demos and tutorials to show how to build various types of AI applications made with Milvus: